The Secret to Making Authentic South Indian Sambar - with Beyond Sambar Powder

 - 2 tablespoons cilantro, coarsely chopped for garnish

 Step 1: Prepare the red onion, tomato and vegetables of your choice.
 Sambar is really great with a variety of vegetables that are seasonally available…and easily available in your kitchen.
 For oil choices, we prefer to use sunflower, safflower, coconut oil or ghee (clarified butter).

 Step 2: Once all ingredients are prepped, heat oil in a small saucepan.
 When oil is hot, add the red onion and cook for a minute.

 Step 3: Add remaining vegetables, mix and cook for 2 minutes

-Step 4: Add 3 tablespoons of Inner Flame Sambar Mix and quickly mix to coat all of the vegetables.
-Then add 2 cups of boiling water.
+Step 5: Add 3 tablespoons of Beyond Sambar Powder and quickly mix to coat all of the vegetables.
+Then add 1 3/4 cups of boiling water.
 It is very important the water is boiling, otherwise the mix and lentils will clump.
 Stir well and reduce heat to low.
-Simmer for about 20 minutes, stirring frequently.
+Simmer for about 15 minutes, stirring frequently.
 If soup is getting too thick during cooking, add more water if needed.

 Step 5: Once all the vegetables are cooked, add cilantro.
 If you don’t like cilantro, just skip this step.
-Sambar is delicious on its own as a soup, or pairs well with Inner Flame Kitchari, basmati rice, quinoa, millet or grain of choice.
-If you are up for the challenge, sambar tastes great with dosa, idli or vada.
+Sambar is a delicious soup on its own, or pairs well with our Kitchari and Coconut Chutney, basmati rice, quinoa, millet or grain of choice.
+If you are up for the challenge, Sambar tastes great with dosa, idli or vada.

 Serve hot and enjoy!